Ogeda Chavez Blue

 yb4@gatech.edu

-Yolande Berta has over 20 years experience in electron microscopy, including both SEM and TEM, and has trained thousands of operators.
-Ms. Berta has a Master’s degree in Science from the School of Materials Science and Engineering at the Georgia Institute of Technology and a Master’s degree in Biology from the University of Illinois, Champaign-Urbana.
+Yolande Berta has over 30 years experience in electron microscopy, including both SEM and TEM.
+Berta has received equipment grants from the National Science Foundation and the Office of Naval Research.
+She has trained thousands of electron microscopy operators.
+Berta has a Master’s degree in Science from the School of Materials Science and Engineering at the Georgia Institute of Technology and a Master’s degree in Biology from the University of Illinois, Champaign-Urbana.

-Her diverse background has ideally positioned her to work with students from all disciplines on campus.
-Ms. Berta has more 15 peer-reviewed publications and has given over 15 professional presentations.
+Berta has more than 15 peer-reviewed publications and has given over 15 professional presentations.

 Electron Microscopy Coordinator